Herding Dogs

 About the Catahoula Leopard Dog

-The Catahoula Leopard Dog is a very large herding dogs known for its balanced nature and capable mind.
-Better suited to homes with space, the Catahoula Leopard Dog is best matched with experienced owners.
+The Catahoula Leopard Dog is a large herding dog known for being deeply loving with its family and reserved with strangers.
+With a capable mind, better suited to homes with outdoor space, the Catahoula Leopard Dog is best matched with experienced owners.
 Typically standing 20 to 26 inches tall at the shoulder and weighing 50 to 90 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Herding Dogs group, the Catahoula Leopard Dog brings a distinct combination of traits that sets it apart.
 The Catahoula Leopard Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Catahoula Leopard Dog loves being close to its people and forms strong bonds with every member of the household.